TFSM00/Efficient-Frontier-Calculator/README.md

 * The returns are obtained using Yahoo Finance's Price Data and are logarithmic, not arithmetic.

-* The risk free rate and market premiums are obtained from E. Fama and K. French's 3 Factor data and are the values used are averages from the selected timeframe.
+* The risk free rate and market premiums are obtained from E. Fama and K. French's 3 Factor data and the values used are averages from the selected timeframe.

 * The efficient frontier is obtained from a Monte Carlo simulation of 5000 runs with random portfolio weights.